-BY TAN HUI XIAN, APB REPORTER
+BY LARA TAN, APB REPORTER

 Yang Maeng-seog, vice-president at SK Telecom, South Korea’s biggest carrier, told the Straits Times of Singapore: “Being the first means a lot because it means we are the first to lay the entire 5G infrastructure, having overcome lots of technological difficulties through collaboration between telecom, phone and gear companies.”

 Hot on its heels is Verizon, a US-based telecommunication company which rolled out its 5G services a week ahead of schedule in Chicago and Minneapolis to remain competitive.